-We know a great deal about how bisphenol A (BPA) is processed by the human body from extensive studies on lab animals and some studies with human volunteers.
+We know BPA can be used safety because we know a great deal about how bisphenol A (BPA) is processed by the human body from extensive studies on lab animals and some studies with human volunteers.
 Scientific research shows that in humans BPA is quickly metabolized in the intestines and liver and is quickly eliminated from the body.
 It does not accumulate in blood or tissues.

 We also know from recent scientific research that because of the way BPA is processed in the body, it is very unlikely that BPA from typical human exposures could cause health effects.

 When BPA is ingested through contact with food, it is rapidly converted into a metabolite (BPA-glucuronide) that has no known biological activity.
 In November 2010, an international panel of experts brought together by the World Health Organization (WHO) was able “to model circulating levels of BPA in the human body, which are very low, indicating that BPA is not accumulated in the body and it is rapidly eliminated through urine.”

 BPA & Infants and Children

 It is understandable that parents can have special concerns about minute exposures of BPA to infants and children.
 Again, science can help provide specific information on BPA.
 A study with premature infants by researchers at Harvard and the Centers for Disease Control and Prevention (CDC) demonstrated that premature infants have ample capacity and capability to metabolize and eliminate BPA.